These low-carb chocolate-covered strawberry cheesecake bars are the on-the-go keto-friendly dessert of your dreams! Try them and see for yourself!!

 - Add filling ingredients to a mixing bowl and, using an electric mixer, mix together all ingredients until well-combined.

 - Pour filling over crust in pan and spread into even layer using a spatula.

 - Return pan to oven and bake for 1 hour, 10 minutes.

-- After cook time has elapsed, turn oven off, open oven door 1 inch, leaving pan inside for 1 hour.
+- After cook time has elapsed, turn the oven off, open oven door 1 inch, leaving the pan inside for 1 hour.

-- After 1 hour, cover pan with foil and transfer pan from oven to refrigerator.
+- After 1 hour, cover the pan with foil and transfer the pan from oven to refrigerator.

-- Chill in refrigerator for minimum 4 hours.
+- Chill in the refrigerator for a minimum of 4 hours.